theodorzoulias/SimpleTplDataflowPipelines/README.md

 You can also [download](https://github.com/theodorzoulias/SimpleTplDataflowPipelines/releases) the project and build it locally, or just embed the single code file [`PipelineBuilder.cs`](https://github.com/theodorzoulias/SimpleTplDataflowPipelines/blob/main/src/SimpleTplDataflowPipelines/PipelineBuilder.cs)
 (~400 lines of code) into your project.
-This library has been tested on the .NET Core 3.0, .NET 5 and .NET Framework 4.6 platforms.
+This library has been tested on the .NET 5 and the .NET Framework 4.6 platforms.

 ## Performance